 As such, sociology, as well as history, requires the disciple to recognize patterns of abstraction.
 Inductive reasoning is key.
-We then find theoretical frameworks by which to understand the phenomena, develop deductive tools test their validity, sort our conclusions into discursive formations through which we can make sense of that little pattern we see, and then try to apply our paradigm to the real world.
+We then find theoretical frameworks by which to understand the phenomena, develop deductive tools to test their validity, sort our conclusions into discursive formations through which we can make sense of that little pattern we see, and then try to apply our paradigm to the real world.
 If what we describe holds, is generalizable and predictable, we may be on to something.

-Ug.
+Ugh.
 In physics, we have a phenomenon like gravity.
 For hundreds of years, gravity was understood using Newton’s brilliant theory.
 Newton theorized that gravity was a force innate to bodies based on their mass.
 The amount of force bodies exert on each other is proportional to their mass and distance from each other.
 This theory works pretty well to explain gravity and to make predictions.
 Newton’s laws were the standard for analyzing gravitation for about three hundred years, until a patent clerk named Einstein formulated a theory that explained gravity as a distortion in space-time.
 Newton’s theory was fine, but Einstein’s was better.
 Scientists use Einstein.

 Well, the use of gravity in understanding social phenomena is a bit…well…non-linear.
-See, our best theories use reasonably well to explain broad phenomena ranging from power dynamics to identity formation to deviance.
+See, our best theories serve reasonably well to explain broad phenomena ranging from power dynamics to identity formation to deviance.
 However, it’s impossible to identify the best theory to understand a particular issue.
 Want to understand, for instance, identity formations that might contribute to internal conflicts on body image?
 Well, feminist theory might work pretty well, but which feminist theory.
 An understanding of good, old-fashioned Role Taking or Looking Glass Self or Dramaturgy might contribute to our understanding.
 Marxist analysis?
 Foucault’s power/knowledge?
 All of these theoretical approaches will work, offering valuable insight into an issue that is a significant problem within our society.

 But which one of these theories is the best?
 Well…yes…From a sociological perspective, they all work.
 The consequences of the analysis may have different applications if we are talking about, say, establishing educational curriculum for addressing the issue, or a counseling protocol or a social policy.
 However, all of these approaches can be of value in understanding the phenomena.
-And this is a multiplicity that sociologists are perfectly comfortable with.
+This is a multiplicity that sociologists are perfectly comfortable with.
 I suppose it’s possible to do a meta-analysis in which we compare the most effective approaches to dealing with negative body image in the context of these approaches’ governing theory, plot the results and get an idea of which theory actually works the best, but I would wager the standard deviation on that scatter plot would be so wide as to render the analysis meaningless.

-And therein lies the internal dilemma of sociology which confounds the hard scientist.
+And therein lies the internal dilemma of sociology that confounds the hard scientist.
 That is the challenge of objectively analyzing what is, by its very nature, subjective.
 Everything that happens in the human experience does so within a social frame.
 The analysis is automatically distorted by the subjectivity of the actors, the subjectivity of the observers and the overlapping subjectivity inherent in the interaction.
 In sociology, we often refer to the Hawthorne Effect, after the well-known results of a study conducted by Elton Mayo in which the individuals in the study changed their behaviors as a result of being observed rather than as a result of changes in the environment.
 I often like to compare this to the Heisenberg Uncertainty Principle.
 My apologies to Dr. Tyson.
 I know this isn’t an exact analogy.

 Sociologists endeavor to objectivity, running complex regressions with controls,